demisto/content/Packs/RecordedFuture/README.md

 # Pack Documentation
-This pack is used to access Recorded Future data to enrich IPs, domains, URLs, CVEs, and files and assess threats in regards to a specific context.
+This pack is used to access Recorded Future data to enrich IPs, domains, URLs, CVEs, Files, and Malwares and assess threats in regards to a specific context.

 ## Integration
 The integration is used to access the data from the API.

 ### Available Actions
 * Reputation actions
-    * Using the new Recorded Future SOAR Enrichment API
+    * Using the new Recorded Future SOAR Enrichment API.
-    * Available actions: ip, domain, url, file(hashes), and cve
+    * Available actions: ip, domain, url, file(hashes), cve.
 * Intelligence action
     * Fetches full information for the entity.
-    * Supports IPs, Domains, URLs, Files(hashes), and vulnerabilities(cve)
+    * Supports IPs, Domains, URLs, Files(hashes), Vulnerabilities(cve), Malwares.
+* Malware search action
 * Alert actions
-    * Fetch alerting rules defined at Recorded Future
+    * Fetch alerting rules defined at Recorded Future.
-    * Fetch alert summaries from one or more alerting rules
+    * Fetch alert summaries from one or more alerting rules.
-    * Fetch a single alert to get a detailed report on that alert.
-    * Set status for the single alert in Recorded Future.
+    * Set alert status in Recorded Future
-    * Add note to single alert in Recorded Future.
+    * Set alert note in Recorded Future
 * Threat assessment action
-    * Takes a context, such as phishing or malware and one or more IOC as input
+    * Takes a context, such as phishing or malware and one or more IOC as input.
-    * Outputs a verdict (true/false) and related evidence (risk rules) for this context
+    * Outputs a verdict (true/false) and related evidence (risk rules) for this context.

 ## Dashboards and indicators
 Includes a dashboard that details various metrics related to indicators that was generated from Recorded Future data and incidents that was created from Recorded Future data.